Naruto607/NooseMod/Readme.txt

 Uninstallation:
 ====
 Simply remove NooseMod.net.dll, NooseMod.ini and NooseMod folder from «yourgamedir»\LCPDFR\plugins directory and you're done.
+Remove also Microsoft.DirectX.AudioVideoPlayback.dll from «yourgamedir» directory because you don't need it anymore.
 If you wish to keep the Stats you made so far, please store the Stats.mdb (from the NooseMod folder) to a safe location.